MatchOnTheStreet/Docs/DeveloperGuide.md

 ##Table of Contents
 1. Obtaining the Source Code
-	* Link to the repository
+2. Directory Structure
-	* Project files layout
+3. Opening the Project in an IDE
-2. Building the project
+4. Building the Project
-3. Testing/debugging
+5. Testing Location Services
-4. Setting up automatic tests
+6. Nightly Builds
-5. Releasing a new version
+7. Releasing a New Version
-6. List of known bugs and bug-tracking
+8. Bug reports

 ##Obtaining the Source Code
 To get the source code for Match on the Street, visit [this link to our github page](http://matchonthestreet.github.io/MatchOnTheStreet/).
 For direct access to our repository, visit [this link](https://github.com/MatchOnTheStreet/MatchOnTheStreet).

 For more information on how to use Github, visit [this link](https://help.github.com/).

-## Directory Structure
+##Directory Structure
 The directory structure follows the standard layout for Android apps being developed in Android Studio.

 The following describes the primary directories and their contexts.